oriuminc/jenkins-inception/README.md

 Known Issues
 ------------

-  - Seems that any restart of Jenkins in a VM causes it to be unavailable from the host, even though it's still running.
-This is not an issue when deployed to an actual server.
-Since chef can't programmatically restart Jenkins in order to load some initial configuration, we'll need to do this manually through the UI after boot:

-    Manage Jenkins > Reload Configuration from Disk

   - When GitHub authentication isn't set up, default security allows free-for-all signups with immediate access.
 You'll want to signup your first admin user, and then lock down Jenkins: